 10:30 a.m.
 Mid-morning I work on client accounts and meet with clients.
 Depending on a client’s needs I make phone calls all day, sometimes into the evening and weekend.

 Noon: I read while I take lunch.
 Monday, Wednesday, and Friday I go to the gym in the early afternoon for a workout.
 Tuesday and Thursday I go for a walk or jog.
-One day each weekend I don’t do a formal exercise to give my body a break.
+One day each weekend I don’t do any formal exercise to give my body a break.
 The other days I jog.

 Afternoons: Once lunch and the gym or walk is finished, I spend the afternoon working with clients.
 Phone calls are a big part of the afternoon.